Easy Homemade Hot Honey Sauce (Different than Hot Honey!)

 - Honey: The local honey I like to use is from a beekeeper in my community.
 It has a very nice, mild floral sweet honey flavor.
 However, any honey will do as long as it’s not honey that’s been creamed.

 - Hot sauce: I prefer the vinegary flavor of Franks Hot Sauce but if you prefer a different brand, it’s important that you use that one.
 It will add the perfect customized flavor to your hot honey.
-This is optional.

 - Dried Red Pepper Flakes: I used standard chili flakes, but if you have a favorite, feel free to add those chili peppers – as long as they’re dried!

-- Lemon juice – Bottled juice is fine, and if you have none on hand, apple cider vinegar will work.
+- Lemon juice (optional) – Bottled juice is fine, and if you have none on hand, apple cider vinegar will work.
 This adds a bit of sourness to the sauce but is totally optional.

 The full recipe is available in the printable recipe card at the bottom of this post.